 Photo above: giancarlozema.com

 Dreamt up by Dirk Vander Kooij, the Endless furniture line uses old electrical appliances as the base material.
-Old refrigerator interiors are transformed into pieces of furniture by a reprogrammed industrial robot in a process similar to 3D printing.
+Old refrigerator interiors are transformed into pieces of unique furniture by a reprogrammed industrial robot through a process similar to 3D printing.

-The recycled plastic is poured layer by layer into the desired shape, which results in a new piece of furniture in about 3 hours.
-The beauty of the process consists, however, in its flexibility.
+The recycled plastic is poured into the desired shape layer by layer, which results in a new piece of furniture in about 3 hours.
+The beauty of the process lies in its flexibility.
 The model can be changed as the design of the piece evolves, which makes the process an excellent choice for creative, even explorative designs.

 Another inspiring furniture collection is Bright Woods by Giancarlo Zema.
 The collection consists of coffee tables and stools made of wood and resin.
 However, the charm of these pieces comes from the integrated LED lights.
-Turned on at night, they create atmosphere and recreate the whole interior.
+Turned on at night, they create a pleasant ambience and redefine the whole interior.

 Please take a look at our Before and After images of selected projects from 2016 HERE.